vindar/tgx/tools/README.md

 - `Mesh3D`, the legacy format kept for compatibility.

 For OBJ files, the tool reads materials and textures when available.
+The GUI shows two asset lists:

+- **Materials**: one row per material used by the mesh.
+A mesh always has at least one material, using silver defaults if the source provides none.
+  Materials can be renamed and edited.
+Each material stores diffuse color, ambient/diffuse/specular strengths, specular exponent, and an optional diffuse texture link.
+- **Textures**: one row per image asset.
+Textures can be added, removed, renamed and resized independently, then linked from one or more materials.

-The GUI shows the detected diffuse (`map_Kd`) and emissive (`map_Ke`) texture slots and lets you override or resize each texture before conversion.
-MTL `Ke` is stored as Mesh3Dv2 emissive color.
-TGX stores emissive metadata in optional Mesh3Dv2 material extras.
-It can also preview the mesh with PyVista.
+For `Mesh3Dv2`, a material can also enable an extended material entry with emissive color, emissive strength and an optional emissive texture link.
+OBJ/MTL `Ke` becomes emissive color and `map_Ke` becomes the emissive texture.
+TGX stores this metadata in the optional Mesh3Dv2 `material_extras` table.
+It can also preview the mesh with PyVista, using resized texture previews when applicable.

 For `Mesh3Dv2`, the GUI defaults to **Compact** meshlet generation with **Non-adjacent packing** set to `0`.
 This is the usual starting point for